NZ's former top military attache to the US Alfred Keating sentenced over hidden toilet camera in DC embassy

 Alfred Keating, the country's former Assistant Chief of Navy, was sentenced today in the Auckland District Court by Judge Robert Ronayne after his nearly two-week trial in April.

-The now disgraced former naval officer was found guilty of attempting to make an intimate visual recording of another person when he planted a covert camera in a unisex bathroom at the embassy in the American capital duirng July 2017.
+The now disgraced former naval officer was found guilty by a jury of attempting to make an intimate visual recording of another person when he planted a covert camera in a unisex bathroom at the diplomatic building in the American capital during July 2017.

 He will now spend four months and 15 days on home detention for what the judge said was "bizarre and reprehensible" offending.

+For a brief moment Keating may have believed he would serve his sentence behind bars after a slip of the tongue by Judge Ronayne saw a sentence of imprisonment accidentally imposed.

-The motion-activated camera was planted in a heating panel to film his colleagues during their most unguarded moments, with Judge Ronayne saying Keating "did so for [his] own sexual gratification".
+Keating had planted the motion-activated camera in a heating panel to film his colleagues during their most unguarded moments, with Judge Ronayne saying he "did so for [his] own sexual gratification".

-Keating, who held the rank of commodore, was the senior defence attache to the US at the time.
+Holding the rank of commodore, Keating was the senior defence attache to the US at the time.

 In the role, the 59-year-old was the face of diplomacy, negotiating and strategy for the Defence Force (NZDF) to one of New Zealand's most important allies.